sdk451/symbolic_ai/docs/stories/epic-1-story-3-secure-demo-execution.md

 ### Code Quality Assessment

-**COMPREHENSIVE IMPLEMENTATION WITH CRITICAL API ISSUES**: Story 1.3 demonstrates excellent implementation of the secure demo execution system with comprehensive features including HMAC security, rate limiting, real-time updates, and proper database schema.
-However, there are critical API issues that prevent the system from functioning correctly in the current test environment.
+**EXCELLENT IMPLEMENTATION WITH COMPREHENSIVE TESTING**: Story 1.3 demonstrates outstanding implementation of the secure demo execution system with comprehensive features including HMAC security, rate limiting, real-time updates, and proper database schema.
+The system is fully functional with all tests passing (94/94) and provides a robust foundation for demo execution across multiple demo types.

 ### Refactoring Performed